rubyworks/rulebow/README.md

 ### Prerequisites

-Sometimes rules have prequisite actions.
-And often different rules may share the same prequisite actions.
+Sometimes rules have prerequisite actions.
+And often different rules may share the same prerequisite actions.

 ```ruby
     rule :setup do